polinart/table-generator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is table geneator app - There is two forms to add records to the main table, copy table, edit and remove functionalty.

 ## Available Scripts